okjuan/virtual.book/_posts/2022-06-11-tell-a-story-2.md

 tags: essays mediums story-telling music photography videos journalism
 ---

-As satisfying as it was to hear Herbie narrate the [stories in his audiobook]({{site.baseurl}}{% post_url /2022-06-11-reinvent-yourself %}), it was frustrating to never hear his music.
+As satisfying as it was to hear Herbie narrate the {% post_url_with_hover_card stories in his audiobook | 2022-06-11-reinvent-yourself %}, it was frustrating to never hear his music.
 <!--more-->
 Music snippets would’ve expressed much more than descriptions like “gorgeous house of sound” and “river of gorgeous sound”.
 Instead of working with a ghostwriter to write a book, perhaps Herbie should’ve collaborated with Ken Burns, creator of the Jazz documentary series, to create something more.